hashicorp/terraform-provider-azurerm/website/docs/r/logic_app_integration_account.html.markdown

 * `sku_name` - (Required) The sku name of the Logic App Integration Account.
 Possible Values are `Basic`, `Free` and `Standard`.

-* `integration_service_environment_id` - (Optional) The ID of the Integration Service Environment to which this Integration Account belongs.
-Changing this forces a new Logic App Integration Account to be created.

 ---

 * `tags` - (Optional) A mapping of tags which should be assigned to the Logic App Integration Account.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

 * `id` - The ID of the Logic App Integration Account.